masolimano/maneage/README.md

 and a downloader (Wget or cURL).
 Note that **Git is not mandatory**: if you don't have Git to run the first command below, go to the URL given in the command on your browser, and download the project's source (there is a button to download a compressed tarball of the project).
+If you have received this source from arXiv, please see the respective section below.

 ```shell
 $ git clone XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX